1-800-258-9182

 • Assist with preparation of live animal presentations

-• Accompany staff on off-site ZooMobile programs, as needed
+• Accompany staff on on-site educational programs as needed

-• Complete three projects, including a conservation group project for EARTH Awareness Day.
+• Complete and present a staff approved project for EARTH Awareness Day.

 Bird Keeper & Training Internship (Click to Expand)